LeivoSepp/Paradox-Spectra-1738-SerialOutput/README.md

 * Entry-Exit patterns.
 If someone leaves or enters the house, then the direction of movement is detected.
 * If home is secured (by Home Automation and not by Paradox), then I will get immediately notification if someone is moving in house.

-New ideas of using this integration.
+New ideas of using this Paradox integration.
-* Some lights in house can be turned on automatically.
+* Some lights in house can be turned on/off automatically.
-  * Corridor light is the first one.
+  * Corridor light will be the first one.
 I really miss that.
-  *
+  * Hall light and some others which needed temporarily.

+*Garden lights are automated by Home Automation, Paradox Spectra and IR detectors.*
 ![Garden Lights](Readme/GardenLights.png)
 #### Current integration (holy mess)
 I had the integration already but it is done in very difficult way.